Engee documentation

 Yes

-# Cross-sectional area at ports A and B — area at the inlet or outlet of the hole
+# Cross-sectional area at ports A and B — the area at the entrance or exit of the hole

 Details

-The cross-sectional area of the orifices at the inlet and outlet A and B. This area is used in calculating the mass flow rate through the orifice.
+The cross-sectional area of the inlet and outlet openings is A and B. This area is used when calculating the mass flow through the hole.

 Default value